Our birth is but a sleep and a forgetting:

 Michael fixes me with a stony glare, from angel to gorgon in a microsecond.
 A flash of lightning from his bright eye almost burns up my astral wings, while his own brilliance is obscured by a thundercloud frown as a glacial chill descends.
 “This is no laughing matter,” he admonishes me sternly.
 “Please understand that we are not talking about marching to Armageddon.
 You could go there again as you have so many times with ever more devastating consequences.
 But why would you even jest about turning your beautiful home-planet into a horror show?”

 My wings droop under his rebuke, but quickly perk up as the sun comes out again with his radiant smile.
 “An Eschaton is simply an ending, a transition from one state to another.
 However, in this case we are speaking of a major paradigm shift.
-Humanity is about to take an evolutionary leap from the outer-directed, success-oriented values of the heroic or young soul age, to the inner-directed, relationship-oriented values of a more mature and philosophical age.
+Humanity is about to take an evolutionary leap from the outer-directed, success-oriented values of the heroic or young soul age, to the inner-directed, relationship-oriented values of a more mature and civilized age.
 There are still many younger souls wedded to the glamour of celebrity, the drama of war, with no thought for the consequences, but the average soul age has progressed to the point where older souls are in the ascendency for the first time ever.
 Whether the shift happens smoothly or with many growing pains is up to you, but it behoves you to grow up fast.
 Wake up!

 Which in sleep had fallen on you: